swcfischer/blog/src/articles/simple-stripe-checkout.md

 First, we create a stripe promise by passing our public key into `loadStripe`.
 This promise is then passed as a prop called "stripe" to the `Elements` provider.

-When the user inputs their credit card info and clicks pay, the `onSubmit` event handler first fetches a client secret from the backend, which is done by create a payment intent and passing the resulting `client_secret`.
+When the user inputs their credit card info and clicks pay, the `onSubmit` event handler first fetches a client secret from the backend, which is done by creating a payment intent and passing the resulting `client_secret`.
 Here is that code.

 ```javascript
 const paymentIntent = await stripe.paymentIntents.create({